 We all know plastic is pretty bad, tends to be single-use and many well known brands don’t last forever.
 They end up in the trash, impossible to recycle.
 There’s very bad plastic and, not-as-bad plastic.
-The bad plastic releases the chemical Bisphenol A (BPA) which is found in cling wrap, plastic water bottles, take-away containers and plastic plates.
+The bad plastic releases the chemical Bisphenol A (BPA) which is found in cling wrap, plastic water bottles, take-away food storage containers and plastic plates.
 The not-as-bad plastics do not release BPA and some are degradable.

 Going plastic-free is a better solution but a lot of people find it difficult to go all the way.
 There are a number of good chic options available, many of which you may want at home.

 Endlessly reusable, and non-toxic, silicon bags are a safe alternative to dirty plastic.
 Stasher has created a product to keep your food fresh and together (while keeping it out of the ocean).
 The line up includes tons of shapes, sizes, and colors and investing into a bundle is a good start.
 We are in love with the ‘stand up’ stasher which is perfect for bulk shoppers, coffee connoisseurs, and marinade masters.
 These products resist to microbes, absolutely airtight and totally leakproof.
 You can turn them inside out and wash on the top rack of your dishwasher!
 So, easy.
 For the keen cook, this product is safe to use for sous vide.